michaelSchweer/excel_userform/README.md

 VBA-code from an Excel-sheet with a custom UserForm.

-Uploaded as PoC and obviously won't run as is.
+Uploaded as PoC and won't run as is.